chasemp/timeline/markdown/2024-03-07-linkedin-post-i-have-no-stake-in-this-product-or-company.md

 ---

 I have no stake in this product or company.
-"If you are modernizing a "monolith" and/or doing significant refactor CAST Software's imaging is pretty special.
+If you are modernizing a "monolith" and/or doing significant refactor CAST Software's imaging is pretty special.
 I was skeptical, and nothing is a panacea, but all be darned if it's not a useful tool.
 I don't know of a true competitor, but I'm curious if they exist.://